Rheumatoid arthritis and exercise

 - Regular exercise improves functional ability and lets you do more for yourself.

 - People with rheumatoid arthritis who exercise feel better about themselves and are better able to cope with problems.

 Is exercise safe if you have rheumatoid arthritis?

-Yes -- certain kinds of exercise are proven to be safe for people with rheumatoid arthritis.
+Seek medical advice before starting a new exercise programme, but certain kinds of exercise are generally considered to be safe for people with rheumatoid arthritis.
 There are three types you can do: stretching, strengthening and conditioning.

 - Stretching exercises are the simplest and easiest.
 They consist of stretching and holding different joint and muscle groups for 10 to 30 seconds each.
 Stretching improves flexibility, and daily stretching is the basis for any exercise programme.

 - Strength exercises involve working the muscle against resistance.
 This can be done either with or without weights.
 Resistance training strengthens the muscle and increases the amount of pain-free activity you can take on.

 - Conditioning exercise, also called aerobic exercise, improves cardiovascular fitness.
 There are countless benefits to aerobic exercise.
 Among others, the exercise helps to make your heart and blood vessels healthier, prevent disability, and improve mood and well-being.
 Good conditioning exercises for people with rheumatoid arthritis include low-impact activities like walking, swimming, cycling or using an elliptical machine.
 Any of these will get your heart pumping.

 After getting clearance from your doctor, you should try to do 20 to 30 minutes of low-impact conditioning exercise on as many days as you feel you can.
 More is better, but any amount is better than none at all.